-- Integrates and builds on client's ideas and suggestions. - "Bottom-lines" or understands the essence of the client's communication and helps the client get there rather than engaging in long, descriptive stories. - Allows the client to vent or "clear" the situation without judgment or attachment in order to move on to next steps - Attends to the client and the client's agenda and not to the coach's agenda for the client.
+- Integrates and builds on your partner's ideas and suggestions. - "Bottom-lines" or understands the essence of your partner's communication and helps your partner get there rather than engaging in long, descriptive stories. - Allows your partner to vent or "clear" the situation without judgment or attachment in order to move on to next steps - Attends to your partner's agenda and not to your personal.